(Note: If you haven’t read it yet, my introductory post on this Star Trek: The Original Series rewatch is a good place to start.)

 Ageism aside, “The Lights of Zetar” is one of those original series productions where the sexism is so rampant as to be a distraction throughout the episode.
 Scott’s obsessive hovering over Romaine is offensive enough, but Kirk, McCoy, and even Spock repeatedly refer to Romaine as “the girl.”
 They do this so often that it feels like a deliberate attempt to diminish her character.
 Even the Zetars get in on the act, saying, “We only want the girl.”
 During the conference room scene – one of the weakest of such scenes in the series – the officers try to decipher what’s going on with Romaine.
 Kirk tells her in his most fatherly tone, “A ship’s investigative procedures are sometimes confusing to a new crewman.
 Don’t let us upset you.”
 Aren’t the “procedures” simply asking questions about what happened?
 How dumb does Kirk think Romaine is?
 (In fact, she might be pretty dumb, based on some of her vacuous statements.)
 All this misogyny gets us closer to the real reason Romaine is the victim: she’s a woman.
 We can’t help but recall Spock’s offensive line from “Wolf in the Fold”: “…women are more easily and more deeply terrified, generating more sheer horror than the male of the species.”
 The one victim on Memory Alpha still alive when the landing party arrives – the one person the Zetars made a serious attempt to possess – is also a woman, implying that the Zetars agree with Spock.
 The episode’s turning point, the moment when we know the Zetars will be defeated, is when Romaine fully submits to male leadership: “Tell me what to do,” she says to Kirk.
 In the final scene, Kirk, Spock, and McCoy all agree that Scott’s affection for Romaine was a significant factor in her ability to fend off the Zetars and survive.
 So after Romaine is demeaned and assaulted, a man gets all the credit!
 And the final insult: Kirk, McCoy, Spock, and Scott – only one of whom is an actual medical professional – decide unanimously that Romaine is recovered and fit for duty without bothering to ask Romaine herself how she feels.

 The truth is, there’s no reason for Romaine to even appear in the episode.
 She’s only here as a link to Memory Alpha, and the intriguing galactic library concept is never developed; it’s simply a stand-in for the planet-of-the-week.
 By episode’s end, the Enterprise is headed back to Memory Alpha so Romaine can resume her duties, the “irretrievable” loss Spock talked of earlier completely forgotten.
-(The dead Memory Alpha staff equally forgotten – don’t they need some new librarians?)
+(The dead Memory Alpha staff are equally forgotten – don’t they need some new librarians?)
 The Zetars could easily have targeted one of our existing crew members and given one of the regular supporting cast members something interesting to do for a change.
 If the producers were determined to send the Zetars after a woman, then Uhura and Chapel were right in front of them.

 The Zetars are also a poor representative of TOS’ recurring cast of ancient, disembodied aliens.
 Without ever clarifying how, Kirk, Spock, and McCoy come up with a plan to put Romaine in a pressure chamber to drive out the Zetars.
 It works, but why?
 Why does Romaine experience visions of future events?
 The Zetars are clearly not able to predict the future.
 “The Lights of Zetar” really feels like another episode on the danger of cults, which really means the danger of the anti-establishment movements that attracted so many young people in the 1960s.
 Having established Romaine as young and inexperienced, Kirk tells her, “You are especially susceptible to their will.”
 Romaine’s ability to be easily influenced is reinforced after the Zetars occupy her mind, when she says, “I’ve been flooded with thoughts not my own that control me.”
 This time, however, the cult member is a threat to society at large.
 Romaine, like the Manson Family that terrorized southern California in 1969, is a danger to the crew after the Zetars possess her; McCoy says, “She could kill us all in this state!”
 Exactly how she could kill them is never specified, the fact that she is controlled by an extremist outside group is sufficient.
-And Spock calls the connection between Romaine and the aliens “an identity of minds,” indicating that the Zetars are trying to bring Romaine around to their way of thinking, permanently separating her from her Federation colleagues.
+And Spock calls the connection between Romaine and the aliens “an identity of minds,” indicating that the Zetars are trying to bring Romaine around to their way of thinking, permanently separating her from her Federation colleagues, just as cult leaders try to separate victims from friends and family.

 Previous TOS episodes have done all of this better, and the cult theme will be more effectively explored later in “The Way to Eden.”
 As usual, the Enterprise crew makes no attempt to learn more about the Zetars.
 You’d think the Zetars’ ability to shed their physical bodies and travel through space as super-identities might be of interest to someone somewhere.
 (Of course, Spock, having a katra, already has this covered.)
 Other than a few shots from interesting angles, there’s not much to distinguish “The Lights of Zetar.”
 Maybe a better interpretation is the danger of American imperialism, with its myth of the exceptional individual.
 The Zetars might be aliens, but they seem very much like the all-consuming narcissism of the uber-captains of capitalism.
 Like those CEOs and senators who would rather let the world burn than compromise their lavish lifestyles, the Zetars are fully convinced that they deserve to live regardless of how many others have to die.
 We get a hint of this when Kirk asks McCoy about the long-term effects Zetar possession might have on Romaine; the doctor replies, “When the personality of a human is involved, exact predictions are hazardous.”
 Spock reinforces this with, “Particularly where humans are involved, Doctor.”
 Such a message of human frailty, more clearly expressed, could only have improved the episode.
 The Zetar threat might be gone, but the sexist treatment of Romaine will no doubt continue.
 We always expect the threats to come from outsiders when the greatest damage usually originates right here at home.